-Officet 1 01 3

 Financial Project ID:

 Federal Aid No.

 Local Agency:

 Project Description:

 Bridge No.:

-MAINTENANCE A AGREEMENT
+MAINTENANCE AGREEMENT

-THIS AGREEMENT, made and entered 20, by and between the STATTRANSPORTATION (hereinafter, Florida (hereinafter WITNESS called "DEPARTMENT"), and called "LOCAL AGENCY");
+THIS AGREEMENT, made and entered into on this day of , 20 , by and between the STATE OF FLORIDA DEPARTMENT OF TRANSPORTATION (hereinafter called "DEPARTMENT"), and , Florida (hereinafter called "LOCAL AGENCY");

+WITNESSETH:

+WHEREAS, the DEPARTMENT is preparing to undertake a project within the LOCAL AGENCY and LOCAL AGENCY identified and known to the parties by Financial Project I.D. which will be of benefit to the LOCAL AGENCY; and

-AGENCY and LOCAL AGENCY identified an I.Dwhich will be of ber WHEREAS, approval of federal aid nece the LOCAL AGENCY to maintain the project; NOW, THEREFORE, in consideration of ·
+WHEREAS, approval of federal aid necessary to the project requires agreement by the LOCAL AGENCY to maintain the project;

+NOW, THEREFORE, in consideration of the premises, the parties hereby agree as follows:
-project and obtain approval of the Federal

-Highway Administration for federal parti cidation.

-- 2. Upon completion and acceptance, the LOCAL AGENCY will assume responsibility for maintenance of the project and will conduct such maintenance in accordance with approved state standards. - 3.
+- 1. The DEPARTMENT will undertake the project and obtain approval of the Federal Highway Administration for federal participation. - 2.
+Upon completion and acceptance, the LOCAL AGENCY will assume responsibility for maintenance of the project and will conduct such maintenance in accordance with approved state standards. - 3.
 To the extent permitted by law, LOCAL AGENCY must indemnify, defend, and hold harmless the DEPARTMENT and all of its officers, agents, and employees from any claim, loss, damage, cost, charge, or expense arising out of any act, error, omission or negligent act by LOCAL AGENCY, its agents, or employees, during the performance of the Agreement, except that neither LOCAL AGENCY, its agents, or its employees will be liable under this paragraph for any claim, loss, damage, cost, charge, or expense arising out of any act, error, omission, or negligent act by the DEPARTMENT or any of its officers, agents, or employees during the performance of the Agreement.
 Nothing herein must waive the rights of sovereign immunity of either party.